andersonfrailey/UBI_LaTex/paper.md

 The welfare multiples are applied to the dollar value of each transfer program per tax unit.
 These are then aggregated by percentile of AGI to evaluate the distributional effects of repealing all welfare and transfer programs and implementing a UBI.
 We assume that the UBI will produce little to no deadweight loss because it is a cash transfer without any means testing.
 These welfare multiples only account for deadweight losses in the programs themselves and not for any tax effects.\footnote{We hope to include the welfare effects of the tax deduction and exemption repeals in later editions of this paper.}

 The following tables and charts illustrate the distributional effects of a UBI for all, accounting for the deadweight loss present in the welfare programs.
-Compared to the pure dollar-welfare calculation, the adjusted welfare calculation finds $\$5,000$ less in welfare for those in the lowest income percentile.
+Compared to the pure dollar-welfare calculation, the adjusted welfare calculation estimates an average \jwav{} less in welfare for those in the lowest income percentile.

 \begin{table}[H]
 \caption{Dollar Welfare and Adjusted Welfare Calculations}